BLUE HORIZON 1261

 It felt like an eternity before the wolf's brain could formulate a response, and when he did speak aloud, his throat was dry.
 "Taro… uhm, I think I'm con… convinced of your appreciation.
 You… uhm, you're welcome."

-Taro chuckled at his discomfort, but granted him mercy.
+Taro enjoyed his discomfort, but granted him mercy.
 She gave his cheek a brief nuzzle and then pulled away from him.
 "Thank you," she said, moving to the pilot's station and sitting down.
 "I will return Vanessa's call in a moment, but it's best if I'm alone when I speak with her."
 It was Merlin's turn to raise an eyebrow at her, so she answered his unspoken question.

 "Vanessa Mariposa has a short fuse and an awful temper.
-She holds long grudges, and I am certain she will swear to get even, so it's probably best you know that if we run into her again, she will be vindictive for taking me and her customers away from her.
+She holds long grudges, and I am certain she will swear to get even, so it's probably best you know that if we run into her again, she will be vindictive for taking me and her clients away from her.
 She won't be a friendly competitor."

 Merlin mused on this a moment and then gave the fox a nod.
 "If it comes to that," he said, "then I'm glad I have someone in my crew who knows her strengths and weaknesses.
 I am quickly learning that the business I dreamed of having is going to temper me in ways I never thought of.
 I would prefer not to have an enemy before we even launch with our first job, but if it comes to competition, I'll give it to her."